Nirol/NRGene/question2/question2.md

 # Part 3

+***Please Note: part 3 does not have its own driver file, it can be run from part2 driver last comment out lines.***

-As of now part 3 implantation is working only on small samples csv input
+My implantation of the similarity matrix is working only on a smaller dataset
-due to memory problem caused by either my machine limitations or the code
+of genotypes data due to memory problems caused by either my machine
-efficiency.
-The implementation can be found at question2/part3/sim_matrix.py
+limitations or code efficiency.
+The implementation can be found
+at question2/part3/sim_matrix.py

+Example output on a smaller dataset can be found [here](question2/output/part3/sim_matrix.csv)

 My idea was to create a new dataframe with the combination of every 2 samples
-as a columns, Each row represent one marker as in the original csv input
+as a column, and Each row represent one marker as in the original csv input
 data file.

 Each cell in the new dataframe will be filled with 1 if both of the samples
 represented by the column have a valid nucleotide read on the marker
 represented by the row.

- Example output on smaller dataset can be found in question2/output/part3/ma

-Please Note: part 3 does not have its own driver file, it can be run from part2 driver last comment out lines.
+Lastly, the result similarity matrix is created after summing up the
+occurrences of 1's in each column - that's the number of shared markers
+between the two samples represented by the column.